okta/odyssey/packages/docs/source/building-blocks/elements.md

 ## del <a name="del"></a>
 > The HTML `<del>` element represents a range of text that has been deleted from a document.
 This can be used when rendering "track changes" or source code diff information, for example.
 The `<ins>` element can be used for the opposite purpose: to indicate text that has been added to the document. - <cite><a href='https://developer.mozilla.org/en-US/docs/Web/HTML/Element/del'>MDN</a></cite>

+### Accessibility

+Many screen readers do not let users know of the presence of `del`.
+To fix this, you should consider using `data-a11y-start` and `data-a11y-end`, prepend and append assistive text to the contents of the tag.
+In the above example, there are additional spaces before and after the text, this is intentional.
+Not adding these spaces will cause the content within the tag to run into the text within the tag.

 <figure class="nimatron--example">
   <div class="nimatron--rendered">
     <blockquote>